cody-dot-js/codyaprice.com-legacy/content/blog/0008-sort-it-out-js/index.md

 ---

+It's been a little while since my last post (about a month and a half).
+This wasn't intentional since I have a lot of things in flight right now.
+That being siad, I **_do_** have a lot of things in the pipeline for upcoming posts.

 Tonight I made a script to [automate the boring stuff](https://automatetheboringstuff.com/) when creating a blog post.
 It's a small-_ish_ node driven command line script that [scaffolds](https://github.com/dev-cprice/codyaprice.com/blob/3105787df9d879252b198a5e719817b20c6c2b64/scripts/new-post/index.js) out a new blog post using a template.
 In my website's repo, like most (if not all) Gatsby driven static sites, my [posts](https://codyaprice.com/blog) are located under [content/blog](https://github.com/dev-cprice/codyaprice.com/tree/3105787df9d879252b198a5e719817b20c6c2b64/content/blog).